Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/06-SwiftUI2/README.md

 The parent view declares a property to hold the playing state, using the State property wrapper to indicate that this property is the value's source of truth.

-When PlayerView initializes PlayButton, it passes a binding of its state property into the button's binding property.
+When `PlayerView` initializes `PlayButton`, it passes a binding of its state property into the button's binding property.
 Whenever the user taps the PlayButton, the PlayerView updates its isPlaying state.
 </aside>

 <!-- > -->